-If you’re looking for classic Southern grub, then Florida Cracker Kitchen in Brooksville is the place to go.
+If you’re looking for classic Southern grub, then Florida Cracker Kitchen in Brooksville is a favorite restaurant in Florida.
 Serving breakfast and lunch, start your day off right with the World Famous 10,000 Island Shrimp & Grits, a Florida Cowboy Classic with corned beef hash or Chicken & Waffles.
 The lunch menu showcases their popular fry baskets, ranging from Manasota Coconut Shrimp to Mom’s Crab Cakes and a Catfish Fry.
 Take some of their cinnamon raisin bread and homemade cinnamon rolls home, as they are baked fresh daily.

 Serving Florida seafood prepared either fried, grilled, blackened or sauteed, Star Fish Company Dockside Restaurant in Cortez is a no-frills restaurant that keeps it simple.
-A seafood market and restaurant in one, here you’ll find dishes like Wild Alaskan Salmon, Mahi Mahi Sandwich, Gulf Shrimp and even Stone Crab Claws when they’re in season.
-Then you can choose from a side of coleslaw, cheese grits or french fries.
+A seafood market and restaurant in one, this top Gulf-front seafood restaurant features dishes like Wild Alaskan Salmon, Mahi Mahi Sandwich, Gulf Shrimp and even Stone Crab Claws when they’re in season.
+Then you can choose from a side of coleslaw, cheese grits, or french fries.
 Soak up the commercial fishing atmosphere and enjoy the Gulf Coast views from outdoor picnic tables.

 Known for its antique shopping and quaint atmosphere, Mount Dora is home to The Goblin Restaurant.
-A charming bistro is a cool eatery, pick from a menu of Irish whiskey onion soup, Florida crab cakes and Asiago Chicken Roulade.
-Save room for a glass of White Peach Sangria or riesling, as this romantic spot is the perfect date night venue.
-If you visit for lunch, you’ll have a range of tasty grilled choices, from the Irish Cheddar Burger to the Cashew Chicken Montagu.
+A charming bistro is a cool eatery, pick from a menu of Irish whiskey onion soup, Florida crab cakes, and Asiago Chicken Roulade.
+Save room for a glass of Sangria, bubbles, cocktails or wine, as this romantic spot is the perfect date night venue.
+If you visit for lunch, you’ll have a range of tasty grilled choices, from the Irish Cheddar Burger to the Cashew Chicken Sandwich.

-A casual open-air restaurant in Florida’s stunning Perdido Key, the Flora-Bama Yacht Club offers the perfect blend of seafood dishes, live music and creative cocktails.
-Located on Ole River, this beach restaurant is across the street from the famous Flora-Bama Lounge, Package & Oyster Bar on the state line.
-You won’t want to leave without sampling a delicious Bushwacker drink, while the Greek Shrimp Nachos, Lobster Corn Dog and Seared Tuna Wrap are solid menu choices.
+A casual open-air restaurant in Florida’s stunning Perdido Key, the Flora-Bama Yacht Club offers the perfect blend of seafood dishes, live music, and creative cocktails.
+Located on Ole River, this beach restaurant is across the street from the famous Flora-Bama Lounge on the state line.
+You won’t want to leave without sampling a delicious Bushwacker drink, while the Gulf Seafood Trio, Blackened Shrimp Tacos, Filet Mignon, and Creole Rigatoni are solid menu options.

 Boasting a hippie vibe and a bright and colorful decor, Yellow Dog Eats in Gotha is tucked away just 30 minutes outside of Orlando.
 Located in a two-story historic building, you’ll find a VW bus in the outside dining area.
-The perfect spot to dine on barbecue sandwiches, pick the Fire Pig sandwiches to find a combination of pulled pork, gouda cheese and applewood smoked bacon or The Rufus with pulled pork and brie cheese.
+The perfect spot to dine on barbecue sandwiches, pick from one of the hearty sandwiches from its delicious menu.